 Castel San Pietro is another highlight, overlooking the river with far-reaching panoramas over Verona.
 Walk the picturesque Ponte Pietra to get across the river, and either take the funicular up, or walk.

 Pop inside the Duomo for dazzling frescoes and marble architecture.
+It’s one of the best things to do on your day in Verona.
 Other beautiful churches to visit in Verona include the Basilica of Santa Anastasia, and the Basilica di San Zeno.

 Verona is a treat at any time of year, but for a more chilled experience, visit in spring or fall.
 You’ll experience great weather at these times, and fewer other tourists.

 Culture vultures will love the Opera Festival, held between June and August in the magnificent Verona Arena.
 There’s a summer Shakespeare Festival too, in homage to the playwright who helped put the city on the map.

 This highly-rated walking tour of Verona is a great way to get an overview of the historic center in just 2 hours.
 The tour is limited to just 12 people, and you will learn about the sights as you stroll.

 Book this tour now!

 It’s easy to take a day trip to Verona from Venice as there are frequent direct trains running between the two cities.
 The journey takes around an hour and 20 minutes on average each way.